tjmcauley/CitiesAndCountries/README.md

 # CitiesAndCountries
-Program that models cities, and the countries they're a part of.
+Program that models cities and the countries they're a part of.